markchron/jenkins-cmake/Readme.md

 Script Generator: Visual Studio 15 2017 Win64   #Compiler on agent Build Type: Release

+It's a good idea to set the `Clean Build` flag to make the job always start with a clean state.

 * Check 'Console output' for any issue

 > Error: Cannot run program "cmake" ...
 CreateProcess error=2, The system cannot find the file specified